 If you choose to grow Coleus indoors, make sure the plant gets enough bright light.

-If planted outside, depending on personal preferences of a gardener and the way the plant is grown, Coleus can resemble a tree or a compact bush.
+If planted outside, depending on personal preferences, and the way the plant is grown, Coleus can resemble a tree or a compact bush.

 The height of Coleus plants range from six to thirty six inches.
-You can place Coleus plants in a flower bed, or use to line up the borders, or they can be grown in containers.
-However they are grown, the fine beauty of their foliage can be enjoyed from spring right up to the autumn.
+You can place Coleus in a flower bed, use to line up garden borders, or grow them in containers.
+However they are grown, the beauty of their foliage can be enjoyed from spring right up to the autumn.

 Coleus plants are cultivated all over the world, but originally it is native to Africa and the southeastern regions of Asia.
 This means that Coleus, in spite of being quite hardy, prefers a warmer climate.

-Coleus plants require good, rich soils to demonstrate their best, but just average soil will be quite sufficient.
-Coleus prefers being watered regularly, and you should keep the soil moist, as the plant has a tendency to droop quickly if it gets too dry.
-Also, remember to fertilize the soil.
+Coleus plants require good rich soils to demonstrate their best, but just average soil will be quite sufficient.
+Coleus prefers being watered regularly.
+Keep the soil moist as the plant has a tendency to droop quickly if it gets too dry.
+Remember to fertilize the soil.

-The plants are rather shade loving, but at the same time they need bright light.
-So, make sure they are in shade in the hottest part of the day, but not deprived of the sunlight completely.
-To encourage the growth of the leaves, it is highly recommended to cut off the flowers at regular intervals, as they are not particularly attractive.
+Coleus plants are rather shade loving but at the same time they need bright light.
+So, make sure they are in shade in the hottest part of the day, but not deprived of sunlight completely.
+To encourage growth of the leaves it is recommended to cut off the flowers at regular intervals, as they are not particularly attractive.

-It is possible to grow this plant from seeds, but as with many other decorative plants, this method is not that popular.
+It is possible to grow this plant from seeds but, as with many other decorative plants, this method is not that popular.
 It is a longer process to grow a plant form seed and the final results may not very satisfactory.

 This method works for many plants, and the biggest advantage of it is that the new plant replicates the colors and other features of the old one.